 Show off those quads

-When we say “shorts,” we’re not talking about the new YouTube feature.
+When we say “shorts,” we’re not talking about the relatively new YouTube feature.
 No, we’re talking about the calf-displaying freedom-bottoms that let your knees breathe and give you a wide, unhindered range of motion when you’re pounding the pavement.
 We’re partial to the shortest of shorts, but whatever floats your boat.

 Just add a racing bib